andrew henderson menu

 This is done to ensure a high employment rate for Grenadian citizens.

-Grenada Citizenship by Naturalization
+Grenada Citizenship by Naturalisation

-Grenada Citizenship by Investment Program
+Grenada Citizenship-by-Investment Program

 Grenada - perfect for yachting

-Grenada initially started its citizenship by investment program in 1997 but then relaunched it in 2013 with certain reforms.
+Grenada initially started its citizenship-by-investment program in 1997 but then relaunched it in 2013 with certain reforms.

-Grenada citizenship by investment program offers one of the fastest routes to acquiring a passport in the Caribbean.
+Grenada citizenship-by-investment program offers one of the fastest routes to acquiring a passport in the Caribbean.

 Let’s see what the Grenadian CBI is all about.

-Moving to Grenada via Grenada Citizenship by Investment Program
+Moving to Grenada via the Citizenship-by-Investment Program

 Under the Grenada CBI scheme, you can obtain a Grenadian passport through two routes – by making a one-time donation or investing in real estate.